TheTrapperXD/steakdonenessclassifier/README.md

 # Drawing Board + Inspiration
 So of course before deploying the model, I have to think of what kind of model should I do and what topic should it be.
 I thought about everything from video games to science, then I have an idea!
 I noticed that my parents especially my mom are really wary on the cook and doneness of their meat when they order a dish.
 My mom likes her steak well done and if there is a little pink inside the steak, she sends it back to the chef immediately.
 I said to myself, why not do a model which can determine the doneness or cook on the steak?
 With inspiration from my parents, I decided to start coding the steak doneness classifier AI.
 # Failing the Initial Project
 Before coming up with the steak project.
-I decided to do a
+I decided to do a results prediction model from a video game tournament called Minecraft Championship.
+Unfortunately, the data size was way too small containing only a few thousand scores for every tournament participator.
+I tried to bring up the model accuracy but my attempts were futile.
+Thus, I decided to change my project from Minecraft Championship to steak doneness classifier with only 2 weeks til due date.
 # Steak Doneness Scale
 - rare (125 degrees Fahrenheit)
 - medium rare (135 degrees Fahrenheit)